Bayonetta 2: Sales

 In Japan, Bayonetta 2 sold approximately 39,000 units in its first week of release, much fewer than were sold of the original Bayonetta in its debut week.
 After its third week of release, Bayonetta 2 had sold approximately 50,000 units in Japan.
 The title was the seventh best-selling game in the UK in its first week of release, but was absent from the Top 40 best-seller list in its second week.

 The Nintendo Switch version of Bayonetta 2 sold 9,532 copies within its first week on sale in Japan, which placed it at number 14 on the all format sales chart.
 By March 2018, Nintendo confirmed the Switch version had sold 400,000 copies during its first nine weeks, compared to the 300,000 copies the Wii U version sold during the same period.
-As of December 31, 2021 the Switch version of the game has sold 1.04 million copies worldwide.
+By December 31, 2021, the Switch version of the game had sold 1.04 million copies worldwide.
+As of December 31, 2022, the Switch version sold 1.23 million copies.

 Awards

 Other media

 Bayonetta appears as a playable fighter via downloadable content in the 2014 crossover fighting games Super Smash Bros. for Nintendo 3DS and Wii U, after being one of the most requested characters to be in the game in an official ballot.
 She fights using various methods including combos, Witch Time, and Bullet Arts abilities from her first two games, and has alternate costumes based on her designs in both Bayonetta and Bayonetta 2.
-She was revealed on December 15, 2015 during the Super Smash Bros.
+She was revealed on December 15, 2015, during the Super Smash Bros.
 Final Video Presentation as the winner of the ballot, being claimed to be the number one most requested character worldwide.
 She was made available alongside a stage based on the Umbra Clock Tower from the original Bayonetta on February 3, 2016.
 All of the aforementioned Bayonetta franchise content returned in the Nintendo Switch sequel Super Smash Bros.
 Ultimate in 2018.